powerhousepro69/videoinfox/readme.md

-videoinfox v.2.053 &nbsp; Where video play is a clipboard copy away.
+videoinfox v.2.054 &nbsp; Where video play is a clipboard copy away.

 Find local Video Files fast, immediately play and get info on.
 Download Video Urls effortlessly and autoplay with Play Clipboard.

-v.2.053 update added: Video Player (ffplay) auto closes when the video ends.
+v.2.054 update added: Auto play with option to quit everytime
+                      a video ends (played to end or quit by user)

 Note : Some screenshots below need updated.